zcorleissen/documentation/source/elastic_overview.rst

 Starting with many NoSQL data stores like Elasticsearch is easy, but daily administration, monitoring, backups, and scaling can add a heavy and challenging workload to already overtaxed teams.
 We take the operational burden off of your team with our purpose built platform and 24/7/365 Fanatical Support so you can focus on using Elasticsearch and not keeping it up and running.

-When you build an ObjectRocket Elasticsearch instance, you get a cluster with a total of 9 nodes.
-We automatically configure 4 front-end client nodes, 3 master nodes, and 2 data nodes.
+When you build an ObjectRocket Elasticsearch instance, you get a cluster with a total of 11 nodes.
+We automatically configure 4 front-end client nodes, 2 Kibana nodes, 3 master nodes, and 2 data nodes.
 This robust setup is ready to handle the load and scale of your most mission critical workloads.